-Radiology Services
+Radiology

-- High Definition 32-Slice CT
+• High Definition 32-Slice CT

-- MRI
+• MRI

-- Digital Fluoroscopy (X-ray), including a portable X-ray for patient comfort in Acute Care or the Emergency Room
+• Digital Fluoroscopy (X-ray), including a portable X-ray for patient comfort in Acute Care or the Emergency Room

-- Ultrasound (Echocardiogram, Vascular, Arterial, Cardiac, as well as Labor and Delivery)
+• Ultrasound (Echocardiogram, Vascular, Arterial, Cardiac, as well as Labor and Delivery)

-that’s top of the line and takes up less space, so it’s easier to wheel patients in and out of the room.
-We’ve also added a portable X-ray unit, which our techs take to patients in the Emergency Room or in Acute Care, and a C-arm for digital imaging during surgeries.
-In 2021, we upgraded our ultrasound equipment.
+In 2019, we remodeled our x-ray room and installed new equipment that’s top of the line and takes up less space, so it’s easier to wheel patients in and out of the room.
+We also added a portable X-ray unit, which our techs take to patients in the Emergency Room or in Acute Care, and a C-arm for digital imaging during surgeries.

-In February 2022, we added echocardiograms to our list of services with the hire of Sonographer Melanie Tolen, who boasts 17 years of research, studies and experience in her field.
 An echocardiogram uses ultrasound waves to produce live images of your heart in motion.
-It is a painless test where the patient lays on a bed and a licensed and trained sonographer uses gel and a camera/probe to slide over the chest area to obtain real time images.
-The test is approximately an hour long and involves a thorough detailed study of all the heart structures and anatomy.
-With an echocardiogram, the sonographer and cardiologist can evaluate for numerous pathologies, from leaky valve or stenotic narrowed valves (murmurs) to degree of thickening of the heart muscle (hypertrophy) from chronic elevated blood pressure.
+It is a painless test where the patient lays on a bed and a sonographer uses gel and a camera/probe to slide over the chest area to obtain real-time images.
+The test is about an hour long.

 Hours